erichfeinstein/MunchBox/README paul.txt

 Search method returns all entries with matching keywords in a new list.
 Also added a method that sorts this search to display entries from descending rating order
 I also made it so the dummyList has random ratings to help ensure sorting by rating is successful Not optimized and not all sorting returns are in place, but with a basic search method we can integrate this feature with the others, specifically UI

+Week 4:
+Started work on saving journal data between sessions.
+Methods in place, do not work but also don't crash.